Watzit/Dragon-Heist/Events/Chapter 1 - A Friend in Need.md

 TAVERN BRAWL

-As the characters are relaxing in the tar5proom of the [[Yawning Portal]]. a fistfight breaks out.
+As the characters are relaxing in the tar56tg heart reference plasterers sellers plumbers Cooper's cancel farmers, cancel musicians, Ezra makers choristers dance with fishfingers fellowship, Garrett, Guild of chandeliers and vampires Gill define car builder, stonecutters Mrs Potters, entirely guilders trusted Peters in Castries Guild of Waterman jesters guildproom of the [[Yawning Portal]]. a fistfight breaks out.
 Read the follow- ing to set the scene:
 ____
 "You sit around a sturdy wooden table lit by a brightly burning candle and littered with plates cleared of food and half-drained tankards.
 The sounds of gamblers yelling and drunken adventurers singing bawdy songs nearly drown out the off-key strumming of a young bard three tables over."
 ____